 With all the good food, the lovely friendly people, beautiful nature, beaches, and bays and an always present aroma of history and culture, you risk feeling content and happy.
 Not just for a split second, but the entire time.
 And that is where the real danger of coming to Turkey lies… You may feel so good in Turkey; you never want to leave again.
 And if you do manage to drag yourself back home, beware, as you may be back sooner than you think!

-This article was written by and is published with the permission of Slow Travel Booking.
+This article was written by, and is published with, the kind permission of Slow Travel Guide

-Click here for more articles from Slow Travel blog.
+Click here for more articles about Turkey from Slow Travel Guide

-Click here to follow Slow Travel Booking on Facebook
+Click here to follow Slow Travel Guide on Facebook

 Featured photograph by John Cavacas